wechatShitProgram/gitea-related/Introduction.md

 * TO1: Requires accurate time on both server and client sides.
 * TO2: User has to have a phone number.
 SMS fees also applies.
 * R1: Username and password are at risk of disclosure.
-* R2: Users' phones might lost, or be stolen.
+* R2: Users' phones might be missing or stolen.
 * NR1: TOTP is a reliable & standardised solution.
 * NR2: Code via SMS is also reliable most of the time, since user's phone is in the control of its owner.